 See, the Post reports on things.
 Lots of them.

 The octogenarian media mogul must have been so proud.
 Prouder than he was when his smiling mug appeared on the cover of Bloomberg Businessweek, which called him an “old fox,” which is a name he likes.
 After all, he named his television network after that animal.

-But for some reason, he stayed mum on Twitter.
-No praise for the Post‘s intrepid reporters.
+But for some reason, Murdoch stayed mum on Twitter.
+No praise for the Post’s intrepid reporters.
 No in-your-face bragging to competitors like the New York Daily News.
+Just this: